Frequently Asked Questions

 For more information regarding the variations in display of articulation agreements visit the Articulation Modernization Project flyer.
 The flier details the applicable academic years for each iteration of assist.org articulation agreements.

-10. Is there a tutorial available for the ASSIST public website that I can share with others on my campus?
+13. Is there a tutorial available for the ASSIST public website that I can share with others on my campus?

-11. Are footnotes and comments still included on the transferability lists?
+14. Are footnotes and comments still included on the transferability lists?

 Footnotes and comments previously included on the CSU GE, CSU AI, and IGETC transferability lists in the legacy system were phased out.
-In most cases, the footnotes or comments that previously appeared on these lists ended prior to the 2017-2018 academic year.
+In most cases, the footnotes or comments that previously appeared on these lists ended before the 2017-2018 academic year.
 If additional footnotes or comments are available, a link is provided within the text at the top of the list.
 Footnotes continue to appear on the UC Transferable Courses list (the UC TCA).

-12. Have any changes been made to the display of the UC Transferable Courses list (the UCTCA)?
+15. Have any changes been made to the display of the UC Transferable Courses list (the UCTCA)?

 The “#” symbol denoting something new or changed is not currently appearing on UC Transferable Course lists.
 It will appear as a feature on this list with a future public website release.

-13. Whom should I contact if I have questions?
+16. Whom should I contact if I have questions?

 Please email help@assist.org with any questions about the ASSIST website.
-The ASSIST team will provide assistance or direct your inquiry to the appropriate party for response.
+The ASSIST team will assist or direct your inquiry to the appropriate party for response.
 If you have questions about a specific agreement, please contact your campus counselor or the institution's ASSIST Manager.
 You may also provide public website feedback using the feedback form located on the public website Support page.

-14. How often is information on the ASSIST public site updated?
+17. How often is information on the ASSIST public site updated?

 Transferability list updates are based on institution curriculum change timelines and system office course review cycles.
 Any changes made are displayed on assist.org immediately after publication.
 However, the display of course or transferability changes are subject to the availability of an academic year on assist.org and publication rules regarding adjustments made in the middle of the academic year (winter, spring, and summer terms).
 Articulation agreement updates are displayed immediately after publication, subject to the availability of an academic year on assist.org as well as curriculum cycles and CSU, UC, and AICCU particpating instituions' articulation processes.

-15. When will extracts and web services containing course transferability information become available?
+18. When will extracts and web services containing course transferability information become available?

-16. Where is the "Explore Majors" feature?
+19. Where is the "Explore Majors" feature?

 Although we were not able to include an Explore Majors feature in the first phase of the ASSIST release, we absolutely understand the importance of the feature, clearly reinforced by the feedback we have received from counselors, transfer center directors, and students.
 Thanks to a creative partnership with Los Medanos College, an alternative exploring majors tool known as the Transfer Major Explorer (https://www.transferbound.com/) is available.
 The tool was built using information from the legacy ASSIST Explore Majors application and makes available a core exploring majors search feature.
-Students, counselors and others can select an Area of Study, a related Discipline, see which CSU and UC institutions offer the major selected, and click a link to visit a particular associated CSU or UC website for further information.
+Students, counselors and other site users can select an Area of Study, a related Discipline, see which CSU and UC institutions offer the major selected, and click a link to visit a particular associated CSU or UC website for further information.
 It is important to note that some information contained on the website may be out of date and updates are being provided over time by CSU and UC articulation officers.
 A link to the Los Medanos tool is located on the ASSIST public website in the grey “Important Notes from ASSIST” information panel as shown in the screenshot below.

 In terms of developing a new ASSIST Explore Majors application, ASSIST has convened intersegmental groups comprised of representatives from various areas of the CCC, CSU and UC systems, including counselors and transfer center directors, who used the legacy ASSIST Explore Majors application and provided focus group-type feedback.
-The input received helped ASSIST identify how a variety of users interacted with that application, the most critical components, and where improvements might be made in the future in order to prioritize development of a new Explore Majors tool.
+The input received helped ASSIST identify how a variety of users interacted with that application, the most critical components, and where improvements might be made in the future to prioritize development of a new Explore Majors tool.
 Until development work can begin, ASSIST will continue its partnership with Los Medanos College to host the alternative tool.

-17. Where can I find C-ID course related information?
+20. Where can I find C-ID course related information?

-The C-ID website is the primary source for all C-ID related resources.
-C-ID course related information can be accessed on the C-ID Courses page.
+The C-ID website is the primary source for all C-ID-related resources.
+C-ID course-related information can be accessed on the C-ID Courses page.